Skip to main content

 • Make business or HR decisions – It doesn’t handle compliance, policy, or legal advice.

-• Provide emotional intelligence – Coach can’t offer empathy or adapt in real time during live conversations.
+• Provide emotional intelligence – AI Coach can’t offer empathy or adapt in real time during live conversations.

 • Access company-specific information – It doesn't know your team history, internal policies, or integrated tools.